slowernews/hamster-system/README.md

 - to reduce unnecessary nesting and memorization, name some folders combining nesting levels:

-        e.g: When having just one or two folders inside a folder, join them and reduce nesting
+        e.g: When having just one or two folders inside a folder, join them and reduce nesting.
         Use: #small investor@house in portugal
         Instead of: #small investor / @house in portugal